 $2,500 each.
 Students eligible for consideration must demonstrate financial need and must be enrolled with at least six credit hours per semester in the University’s Millersburg campus or Wayne College.
 Students also must be graduates of either West Holmes High School in Millersburg, OH or Hiland High School in Berlin, OH.
 See scholarship application for full details.

 - Founders Scholarship

 $1,000, full-time student, $500 part-time student.
-Awards are determined each year by a Wayne College representative or committee.
-This scholarship is very flexible and distributes awards in seven different areas:
+Awards are determined each year by a Wayne College committee in each of these categories: